Popcorn-Factory/Arsonist-RoR2/README.md

                 - Added speed boost on activation
                 - Should now apply Ignite correctly.
 Should be affected by Ignition tank.
                 - Added fire effect that emits off Arsonist for the duration of the move.
-                - Added VFX for Cleanse Blast.
+                - Added VFX for Cleanse Blast when not overheated.
         - Special
             - Masochism
                 - Builds up Anticipation stacks while not activated.